Iterative Translation Refinement with Large Language Models: Experiments

-We observe that the refined translations achieve COMET scores comparable to or higher than the initial GPT translation, but with a drastic drop in text metrics, indicating huge lexical and structural variations.
-In terms of COMET\textsubscript{QE}, refined outputs surpass all initial GPT translations and three out of four human references, with substantial improvement for into-English directions. \textit{Paraphrase} sees declined numbers in all metrics.
-This suggests the importance of feeding the source sentence as an anchor during refinement to maintain quality.
+\paragraph{WMT21} We first experiment with en$\leftrightarrow$de and en$\leftrightarrow$zh from WMT21, which are high-resource languages in terms of both translation data and LLM training data.
+We run all five prompts and display results in Table~\ref{tab:automatic_results_gpt_main}.
+For iterative refinement and paraphrasing experiments, the best iteration is picked according to COMET\textsubscript{QE}.
+We observe that the refined translations record a drastic drop in string-based metrics compared to initial translations, indicating lexical and structural variations.
+In terms of COMET\textsubscript{DA}, refined outputs surpass initial GPT translations in three out of four cases, and in terms of COMET\textsubscript{QE}, the refinement strategy ends as the highest with substantial improvement for into-English directions.
+As a contrasting experiment, \textit{Paraphrase} sees a decline in all metrics, suggesting the importance of feeding the source input as an anchor during iterations to prevent semantic drift.

-To study the behaviour of different refinement strategies, we plot their BLEU, COMET\textsubscript{DA}, and COMET\textsubscript{QE} at different iterations in Figure~\ref{fig:trends}. \textit{Refine} and \textit{Refine}\textsubscript{Contrast} usually attain their best after the first iteration, but in almost all \textit{Paraphrase} experiments, scores decrease monotonically, indicating that semantics drift away as paraphrasing iterates.
-Moreover, \textit{Refine}\textsubscript{Random} results start low, gradually catch up, but never reach as high as \textit{Refine} or \textit{Refine}\textsubscript{Contrast}.
-This means that iterative refinement is indeed useful in fixing translations, but starting with a valid translation is also crucial for obtaining a top-notch result.
+\paragraph{WMT22} Moving to lower-resourced languages with non-English translation, we gather numbers for three translation directions from WMT22 in Table~\ref{tab:automatic_results_non_en}.
+Since \textit{Refine}\textsubscript{Random} results are not desirable for WMT21, we omit experiments with this.
+The overall pattern remains the same as before: \textit{Refine} works best, obtaining higher COMET\textsubscript{QE} than vanilla translations and \textit{Refine}\textsubscript{Contrast}.
+Also, the reduction in string-based scores becomes less obvious, which might be attributed to seed GPT translations in lesser-resourced languages being lower in quality in the beginning.